hamburgerguy/mcip42draft/non-uniform-sampling-mcip-draft.md

 [rationale-and-alternatives]: #rationale-and-alternatives
 This seems like a rational action to implement and project to execute as there is null drawback and certain positive potential gain.
 Essentially, this project has to be implemented at some point in the future to maintain the security features.

 Alternatively if it's decided its better to focus attention elsewhere, since this does not present any absolutely endgame breaking immediate security risk this could be a potential alternative course of action.

+An alternative method which hasn't been mentioned here is midpoint sampling.
+This procedure gets perfectly uniform likelihoods:
+Given a radius of r and n points to sample:
+• First, choose a “midpoint” m by sampling uniformly from [−r, r]
+• Then choose n mixin offsets by sampling uniformly and independently from [m − r,m + r].
+The “effective” radius is then 2r.

 # Prior art